owl4ce/dotfiles/README.md

 You might be here looking for Linux rice references or to (full?) replicate my personal configurations of my favorite Openbox Window Manager and some apps as well. :snowman:

-Averages are written from scratch.
-Some of details:
+Most were written from scratch.
+Some details:

 - **Window Manager** :bento: [Openbox](http://openbox.org/wiki/Main_Page) dual themes!
 - **Openbox Menu** :cyclone: [obmenu-generator](https://github.com/trizen/obmenu-generator) for life!